jcreek/SvelteKitSaasBoilerplate/README.md

 For taking payments the Stripe Checkout is used.

 In its current configuration, the application can be easily linked to Netlify via git for CI/CD, enabling automatic deployments on push to the main branch.

+## To Do

+- Style product page
+- Enable proper pagination for the products page
+- Get a proper checkout page with data from Stripe rather than re-using the old basket object